-The groundbreaking 1998 study on Adverse Childhood Experiences (ACEs) and the replicated studies which followed demonstrate that childhood stress is linked to poor health outcomes, including obesity, diabetes, depression, heart disease, cancer, and stroke as well as alcohol and drug abuse, low graduation rates, and poor employment outcomes.
+The groundbreaking 1998 study on Adverse Childhood Experiences (ACEs) and the replicated studies which followed demonstrate that a high number of ACEs and the related experience of childhood stress is linked to poor health outcomes, including obesity, diabetes, depression, heart disease, cancer, and stroke as well as alcohol and drug abuse, low graduation rates, and poor employment outcomes.
 The presence of ACEs does not mean that a child is guaranteed to experience poor life outcomes.
 Positive experiences and protective factors can prevent children from experiencing adversity and protect against many negative health and life outcomes.
-153
+The presence of ACEs does not mean that a child is guaranteed to experience poor life outcomes.
+The presence are prevent children from experiencing adversity and protect against many negative health and life outcomes.